Temda/Advent-of-code-2024/Day1/README.md

 Given the two lists:

+Pair up the smallest number in the left list with the smallest number in the right list, and so on.
+Measure the distance for each pair:

+- Pair `(1, 3)`: Distance = 2
+- Pair `(2, 3)`: Distance = 1
+- Pair `(3, 3)`: Distance = 0
+- Pair `(3, 4)`: Distance = 1
+- Pair `(3, 5)`: Distance = 2
+- Pair `(4, 9)`: Distance = 5

+**Total Distance**: `2 + 1 + 0 + 1 + 2 + 5 = 11`

+Your task is to compute the total distance for your actual lists.
+**Your puzzle answer was: 1666427**

+---

+## Part Two

+Your analysis only confirmed what everyone feared: the two lists of location IDs are indeed very different.

+Or are they?

+The Historians can't agree on which group made the mistakes or how to read most of the Chief's handwriting, but in the commotion, you notice an interesting detail: a lot of location IDs appear in both lists!
+Maybe the other numbers aren't location IDs at all but rather misinterpreted handwriting.

+This time, you'll need to figure out exactly how often each number from the left list appears in the right list.
+Calculate a **total similarity score** by adding up each number in the left list after multiplying it by the number of times it appears in the right list.

+### Example

+Given the same lists:

 Process each number from the left list:

 - `3`: Appears 3 times in the right list.
 Similarity score increases by `3 * 3 = 9`.